Hyunjin95/web-practice/project_backend/README.md

 So this project might be deployed by running (assuming HEROKU_REMOTE == heroku):

-`git subtree push ---prefix project_backend heroku master`
+`git subtree push --prefix project_backend heroku master`